Pointwise convergence of multiple ergodic averages and strictly ergodic models: Introduction

 \subsubsection{Topological model}

 The pioneering work on topological model was done by Jewett in \cite{Jewett}.
 He proved the theorem under the additional assumption that $T$ is weakly mixing, and the general case was proved by Krieger in \cite{Krieger} soon.
 The papers of Hansel and Raoult \cite{HanRao}, Bellow and Furstenberg \cite{BeF} and Denker \cite{Denker}, gave different proofs of the theorem in the general ergodic case (see also \cite{DCS}).
 One can add some additional properties to the topological model.
 For example, in \cite{Lehrer} Lehrer showed that the strictly ergodic model can be required as a topological (strongly) mixing system in addition.
-Our Theorems A strengthen Jewett-Krieger' Theorem in other direction, i.e. we can require the model to be well behavioral under some group actions on some subsets of the product space.
+Our Theorem A strengthens Jewett-Krieger Theorem in other direction, i.e. we can require the model to be strictly ergodic under some group actions on some subsets of the product space.

 It is well known that each m.p.t. has a topological model \cite{F}.
 There are universal models, models for some group actions and models for some special classes.
 Weiss \cite{Weiss89} showed the following nice result: there exists a minimal t.d.s. $(X, T)$ with the property that for every aperiodic ergodic m.p.t. $(Y,\Y,\nu, S)$ there exists a $T$-invariant Borel probability measure $\mu$ on $X$ such that the systems $(Y,\Y,\nu, S)$ and $(X,\B(X),\mu, T)$ are measure theoretically isomorphic.
-Weiss \cite{Weiss85} (see also \cite{Weiss00, Glasner, GW06}) showed that Jewett-Krieger' Theorem can be generalized from $\Z$-actions to commutative group actions.
+Weiss \cite{Weiss85} (see also \cite{Weiss00, Glasner, GW06}) showed that Jewett-Krieger Theorem can be generalized from $\Z$-actions to commutative group actions.
 An ergodic system has a doubly minimal model if and only if it has zero entropy \cite{Weiss95} (other topological models for zero entropy systems can be found in \cite{HM, DownL}); and an ergodic system has a strictly ergodic, UPE (uniform positive entropy) model if and only if it has positive entropy \cite{GW94}.

 Note that not any dynamical properties can be added in the uniquely ergodic models.
 For example, Lindernstrauss showed that every ergodic measure distal system $(X,\X,\mu,T )$ has a minimal topologically distal model \cite{Lindenstrauss}.
-This topological model need not, in general, be uniquely ergodic.
-In other words there are measure distal systems for which no uniquely ergodic topologically distal model exists \cite{Lindenstrauss}.
+This topological model needs not, in general, to be uniquely ergodic.
+In other words there are measurable distal systems for which no uniquely ergodic topologically distal models exist \cite{Lindenstrauss}.
 We refer to \cite{GW06} for more information on the topic.